Obi-Dan66/eye-test-deploy/README.md

 # React + Vite Eye-test App

-This project is ispired by https://visionscreening.zeiss.com/en-INT
+This project is inspired by https://visionscreening.zeiss.com/en-INT

 The goal is to make similar Eye - testing app, in Czech Republic.

 ### You can check live here: https://obi-dan66.github.io/eye-test-deploy/

 This project is made by "npm create vite@latest --template react".
-You can also see high use of "case" for carousel like apperance.
+You can also see high use of "case" for carousel like appearance.
-The build and deployment proces is made by github workflow action, described in deploy.yml.
+The build and deployment process is made by github workflow action, described in deploy.yml.

 The project is currently deployed to github pages, however it is still in works.